 What Is the First-Time Homebuyer Tax Credit & How Much Is It?

-What Is the First-Time Homebuyer Tax Credit?
+What Is the First-Time Homebuyer Tax Credit Act?

-The first-time homebuyer tax credit refers to a tax credit given in tax years 2008, 2009, and 2010 worth up to $8,000.
-It’s possible the term may also be used in the future as legislation for a new first-time homebuyer tax credit was introduced in the House of Representatives in April 2021.
+The first-time homebuyer tax credit refers back to a tax credit given in tax years 2008, 2009, and 2010.
+Then, it was worth up to $8,000.
+New first-time homebuyer tax credits were introduced in 2021, and again in 2024.

 Recommended: The Cost of Living By State